 At Chapelton we continue to strive to produce cattle of high quality, high performance, and superior health.
 We are members of the SAC Premium Cattle Health Scheme (PCHS) and have now achieved Johne’s risk level one.
 All recent tests for IBR have proved negative.
 The Premium Cattle Health Scheme is organised and supervised by Veterinary Services of the Scottish Agricultural College in partnership with practicing veterinary surgeons.

 Cattle entered for the Stirling and Carlisle sales are routinely tested for BVD, Leptospirosis, IBR and Johne’s prior to leaving the farm.
 For our customer’s protection and reassurance, sale cattle are vaccinated for BVD, Leptospirosis, and IBR (with a marker vaccine).

 We are happy to undertake export qualifying tests for overseas clients if required.

 Johne’s Disease – Risk Level One.

-We have now passed five annual tests and have achieved the lowest risk level.
+We have now passed six annual tests and have achieved the lowest risk level.

 Every adult in both the Angus and Beef Shorthorn herds is tested annually for Johne’s.

-All breeding females in the Chapelton herds are BVD vaccinated.
-Each year we test the calf crop to check for antibody and virus.
+All breeding females in the Chapelton herds have been BVD vaccinated for over a decade and each year we test the calf crop to check for the presence of antibodies.
 Each sale animal is vaccinated for the protection and confidence of our customers.
-BVD accreditation was achieved in 2008.

 IBR – Herd Vaccinating